Tom Zakrajsek

 Tom Zakrajsek (pronounced Za-cry-sheck; born December 10, 1963) is an American figure skating coach and former competitive skater.
 As a skater, he competed as a senior on the national level.
 He coaches at the Broadmoor Skating Club in Colorado Springs, Colorado.

 Skating career

 Zakrajsek first went skating at age 7 but did poorly.
 He came back to the sport three years later and started training.
 His training locations included Cleveland, Detroit, Cincinnati, and Denver.
 He was coached by Norma Sahlin for seven years.
 He competed in men's singles, including winning the junior title at the 1979 Eastern Great Lakes Regional Championship and the senior title at the 1986 Southwestern Regional Championship.
 He competed in men's singles at the U.S. Nationals five times, once as a junior (1983) and four times as a senior (1985-1988).
-He also competed in pair skating with Sheila Nobles at 1985 Nationals.
+He also competed in pair skating with Sheila Nobles at 1985 Nationals, finishing 12th.
 After retiring from competition, he toured with Disney on Ice.